Flatness-Aware Stochastic Gradient Langevin Dynamics: Related Work and Discussions

 \section{Related Work and Discussions}

 We review the most relevant literature on SAM, RWP, Hessian-based optimization, and SGLD.

-\paragraph{Flat Minima and Generalization.} Empirical studies \citep{keskar2017on,jastrzkebski2017three,jiang2019fantastic} and theoretical analyses \citep{dziugaite2017computing,neyshabur2017exploring} consistently show that flatter minima are strongly correlated with better generalization in deep neural networks.
-However, elucidating precise notions of sharpness and their relationship to generalization remains an open and active area of research \citep{andriushchenko2022towards,ding2024flat,wen2023sharpness,pmlr-v235-tahmasebi24b}.

-\paragraph{SAM and RWP.} The success of SAM \citep{foret2021sharpnessaware} has produced a wide range of follow-up work to improve its efficiency, effectiveness, and applicability.
-Extensions include algorithmic improvements to approximate the inner maximization more efficiently \citep{Liu_2022_CVPR,du2022efficient, kwon2021asam,xie2024improving,li2024friendly, CHEN2024106325,KANG2025113967}.
+\textbf{Flat Minima and Generalization.} Empirical studies \cite{keskar2017on,jastrzkebski2017three,jiang2019fantastic} and theoretical analyses \cite{dziugaite2017computing,neyshabur2017exploring} consistently show that flatter minima are strongly correlated with better generalization in deep neural networks.
+However, elucidating precise notions of sharpness and their relationship to generalization remains an open and active area of research \cite{andriushchenko2022towards,andriushchenko23a,ding2024flat,wen2023sharpness,pmlr-v235-tahmasebi24b}. \textbf{SAM, RWP, and Hessian-regularized Optimizers.} The success of SAM \cite{foret2021sharpnessaware} has produced a wide range of follow-up work to improve its efficiency, effectiveness, and applicability.
+Extensions include algorithmic improvements to approximate the inner maximization more efficiently \cite{Liu_2022_CVPR,du2022efficient, kwon2021asam,xie2024improving,li2024friendly, CHEN2024106325,KANG2025113967}.
 Beyond these, several Hessian-based regularization approaches have explored flatness from a different angle.
-For example, \citet{zhang2023noise} propose Noise-Stability Optimization, and \citet{li2024revisiting} studies random weight perturbation with explicit Hessian penalties.
-Both works focus on PAC-Bayes generalization bounds and local convergence to stationary points, providing algorithm-agnostic guarantees about the perturbed loss rather than the training dynamics of a specific optimizer.
-By contrast, we show that the invariant measure of fSGLD yields global, non-asymptotic convergence guarantees and an explicit link between random weight perturbation and Hessian-trace regularization.
-Lastly, the concept of using noise for regularization was formalized through the framework of randomized smoothing \citep{duchi2012randomized}, and our work makes this connection explicit for Langevin dynamics, differing fundamentally from explicit Hessian-penalty methods that rely on costly approximations \citep{sankar2021deeper}.
+For example, \cite{sankar2021deeper} studies explicit Hessian-penalty methods that rely on costly approximations.
+Moreover, \cite{zhang2023noise} proposes Noise-Stability Optimization, and \cite{li2024revisiting} studies random weight perturbation with explicit Hessian penalties.
+Both works focus on PAC-Bayes generalization bounds and local convergence to stationary points, providing algorithm-agnostic guarantees about the perturbed loss rather than the training dynamics of a specific optimizer. \textbf{Flat Posterior Sampling.} Recent Bayesian methods explicitly bias posterior inference toward flat regions of the loss landscape.
+Flat-seeking Bayesian neural networks \cite{nguyen2023flat} and Flat Posterior-aware Bayesian Model Averaging \cite{lim2025flat} modify the posterior or inference objective to favor wide, low-curvature minima and improve generalization.
+Entropy-MCMC \cite{li2024entropymcmc} instead uses entropy-regularized MCMC with auxiliary variables to bias sampling toward flat posterior basins.